 'JERK' was developed with commissioning support from Gibney Dance and the Agnes Varis Performing Arts Center, the Late Nite Series in Minneapolis, residency support in NYC from Chez Bushwick, Abrons Arts Center, in Portland from LACUNA, and in Buenos Aires at UV Estudios.
 Excerpts have been performed in NYC at Glasshouse Artlifelab, Movement Research at the Judson Church, and Draftwork at Danspace, and in it's entirety at Domingo in Lima, Peru, and Human Resources in L.A.

 'JERK' had it's world premiere in February 2016 at the cultural space Domingo through the festival Encuentro in Lima, Peru.
-It then had it's West Coast premiere in April 2016 at Human Resources in L.A.
-It has been performed in many shorter segments throughout NYC, the U.S. and abroad.
+It then toured to the west coast of the U.S. in April 2016 to Human Resources in L.A. and was performed in January 2017 at the Center for Performance Research, July 2017 in Mexico City at Huerto Roma Verde, and in Puebla at Segundo Piso.
+It has been performed in many shorter segments throughout NYC, in Minneapolis, Philadelphia, Oakland, and Buenos Aires.